 We also used the cost-effectiveness model to estimate the potential total budgetary impact of CardioMEMS and of Entresto with different uptake assumptions.
-We then combined consideration of prices to reach cost-effectiveness thresholds with potential budget impact to calculate value-based price benchmarks.
+We then combined consideration of the price range between cost-effectiveness thresholds of \$100,000 to \$150,000 per QALY with potential budget impact to calculate value-based price benchmarks.